compsci-apology/book/book.md

     3. Memories are compressiosn of groups of experiences
     4. Beliefs are compressions of groups of memories
     5. Concepts are compressions of groups of beliefs
-## Belief systems constitute value claims, and cannot be empirically tested unless they are contextually constrained
 ## Abstract beliefs as organizing principles are necessary for group survival.
 ## Trust in the organizing principle of the group is necessary for group cohesion
 ## The evolutionary limit of "trust in the organizing principle" is trusting reality itself.